-Nothing earth shattering here, but since our clients for whom we do China distribution agreements frequently ask us about exclusivity, I figured putting this up on the blog makes sense.
+Nothing earth shattering here, but since our clients for whom we do China distribution agreements frequently ask us about exclusivity, I figured writing this makes sense.

-This responds to your questions about how exclusivity issues in these sorts of distribution agreements are usually handled in China.
+This responds to your questions on how exclusivity is usually handled in China distribution agreements.
 These are the ways it is typically addressed from the perspective of the manufacturer of the product:

 1. Provide for a non-exclusive agreement.
 Note, however, that two distributors in the same market is usually not a workable situation.
 Option two below is therefore more common.